 27. Glen Of Imaal Terrier

-The Glen Of Imaal Terrier is one of four terrier breeds that comes from Ireland.
+The Glen Of Imaal Terrier is one of four terrier breeds that come from Ireland.
 Despite being famous in Ireland, this gentle terrier is not commonly known in the United States.

 There are only three accepted coat colors for the Glen of Imaal Terrier: blue, brindle and wheaten.